Mohammad Zeki Mahjoub

 Although he has not been charged in Canada, the Canadian Security Intelligence Service (CSIS) has stated that they believe he will "engage in or instigate the subversion by force of the government of Egypt" if allowed free.
 However, CSIS has refused to provide any public evidence to substantiate its claims.
+Because he faces a risk of torture if returned to Egypt, he has remained in Canada, essentially in a state of limbo.
+As of 2020, Mahjoub was continuing to contest his deportation in Canadian court.

 Life

 Following his graduation from the University of Zagazig in Egypt, Mahjoub says he served in the Egyptian military, but faced persecution and torture from the civil police force due to his "religious beliefs".
 He stated that he had tried to leave Egypt but was refused by state security; until June 1991 when he applied to leave the country as part of the Hajj pilgrimage to Saudi Arabia.
-Following the pilgrimage, he went to the Sudan in August.
+Following the pilgrimage, he went to Sudan in August.